Cruising Q & A

 You carry a lot of fresh water.
 What about all that weight?

 I never had the budget nor the space or spare power to operate a watermaker.
 Besides, broken watermakers seem as common as broken electric autopilots, so who needs the aggravation?
 Instead, we can collect rainwater on deck by diverting the deck drains to a hose that we can fill water cans with inside the cabin.
-Click here for a sketch of the system.
 I don't yet subscribe to the modern cruiser's popular belief that all physical work (and lugging water cans IS work in some places) must be avoided at all costs.
 It's beyond my comprehension why some people would never haul water or row a dinghy when they would go running or pay to join a exercise club to stay fit.
 Besides, the islanders you encounter when going ashore with an empty water jug in your hand will be able to relate to you much better than if you go ashore demanding to know where the nearest watermaker service center is located.

 Is it practical to sail engineless or with only a small outboard motor?